Program an RSS Feed in XML

 This is a basic RSS Feed source code:

-At the beginning of the feed you can define some information about it: <link>
+At the beginning of the feed you can define some information about it: <link> is a link to the website, <title> contains the title of the RSS feed, <description>

-contains a short description of the feed, <language>
+contains a short description of the feed, <language> sets the feeds language and <copyright> contains copyright information.

-defines an image that should be added to the feed-header.
+<image> defines an image that should be added to the feed-header.

-is not required; not all RSS readers show it.
+<image> is not required; not all RSS readers show it.
 It is advisable to use it for the RSS readers that show it.

--tag-blocks contain information to display the messages.
+The <item>-tag-blocks contain information to display the messages.

--tag-block is one message.
+One <item>-tag-block is one message.

-is the title of the message which is usually displayed as a headline. <link>
+<title> is the title of the message which is usually displayed as a headline. <link> contains a link to the

-contains a description of the update/message. <pubDate>
+original article on the website. <description> contains a description of the update/message. <pubDate>

 contains the date of the message.